tom-seddon/basic_editor/docs/doc.md

 Use Shift+left arrow to move the cursor to the beginning of the line, and Shift+right arrow to move it to the end.

+The previous functionality (move left/right two columns at a time) is no longer available.

 # `*BZ` and `*BR` #

 If the first line is a `REM>`, you can use `*BZ` to do a `ZSAVE` from